99003770/Python_Mini_Project/1_Requirements/README.md

 **By using python Programming**

 Detail requirements

  High Level Requirements:
  1.Finding particular input from plethora of data.
  2.Creating mastersheet for required data in the same excel file.
+ 3.Search data from sheet according to input

 Low level Requirements:
 1. The data sheet will contains 40 rows and 10 columns.
 2. Reading all the data from the excel sheet
+3. Take only one inputs